CharaChorder/docs/docs/CharaChorder Two.rst

 ^^^^^^^^

 The A3 layer, sometimes referred to as the “function layer”, is accessible with the :ref:`A3 access key<CharaChorder Keys>`.
-This key is not in the above :ref:`graphic<CCEnglish Layout>`, and instead is accessible by pressing and holding either pinky down, into the device.
+This key is shown as ③ in the above :ref:`graphic<CCEnglish Layout>`.
+It is accessible by pressing and holding either pinky down, into the device.
 In the `Device Manager <https://charachorder.io/config/layout/>`__, this key has the name “Function Layer (Left)” and “Function Layer (Right)”, one for each side of the CharaChorder.